v-novaltd/LCEVCdecJS/docs/dec/queue.md

 ## Present frame

-Present frame gets the index of the current frame, which was set when `update queue` was call.
+Present frame gets the index of the current frame, which was set when `update queue` was called.
 This index is used to display the frame.
 In the following diagram we can see what it does:

 ![alt text](assets/present_frame.png "Present frame")